Merch, POD, and You

 Merch… amiright?!?

 Print-On-Demand: Just like it sounds.
 Customer visits a shop, buys something, and the supplier prints it up and sends it off.
 Think of sites like CafePress, Redbubble, and the like.
-POD can be a bit costlier per unit to have fulfilled, rather than ordering up merch in bulk.
+POD sites usually take a larger cut per unit fulfilled, meaning lower per-item income for you.
 But, on the flip side, it negates the need for storing stock on-hand, and reduces waste as items are only printed and shipped when they are wanted.

 Direct-To-Garment: This is a printing technique which, at its most basic description, is an inkjet printer for clothes.
 DTG printing uses special fabric-friendly inks, and allows for virtually full color printing directly on shirts, hoodies, tote bags and more.
 The full-color component is probably the wildest difference between DTG and traditional screen-printing, which gets more expensive the more screens you use to create the illusion of full color… not that there aren’t some excellent stylistic features of screen-printing, and there is definitely a place for that in your merch arsenal.